Oscar-Otee/Phase-1-Project/README.md

 ## Technologies Used
-CSS for styling.
+-CSS for styling.
-HTML for structure.
+-HTML for structure.
-JavaScript for functionality
+-JavaScript for functionality
-Json server
+-Json server

 ## Files created